HISTORY OF THE LORD'S CHURCH THAT NOW MEETS AT 10421 NE. 140TH STREET, KIRKLAND, WA.

 The church outgrew its Rose Hill location and purchased a building five miles north of Kirkland in 1987.
 The congregation continues to meet at this address, 10421 NE 140th Street in Kirkland.

 1995 – TODAY

 Many members of the congregation lived in the Monroe area and a large group left in 1995 to start a work in that area.
 Lowell also lived in Monroe and he left Kirkland to work and preach for this new congregation.

 Mark Davis, Craig Bean, Stephen Givens, Scott Beyer, Larry Haverstock and now Brent Hunter, have all served as evangelists with the Kirkland church since Lowell William's left to serve the congregation in Monroe.

-The Kirkland church of Christ currently has four elders: Brad Rickman, John Morrow, Lyle Graddon and Rick Wagner along with seven deacons chosen by the congregation.
+The Kirkland church of Christ currently has three elders - Brad Rickman, Lyle Graddon and Rick Wagner - along with eleven deacons chosen by the congregation.
 We continue to preach and teach the Gospel of Jesus Christ with the Bible as our only guide.
 We welcome your visit and membership.
 From 2013 to 2017 the Sunday morning attendance has doubled in size.
 It is a friendly and exciting place to be!
 Please join us for worship at any time.
 We believe you will be glad that did!